What to Consider When Choosing a Structure for Your New Business

 4. Tax

 The different legal entities are taxed differently.
 Sole proprietorships and partnerships are taxed according to individual income tax scales (currently between 18% and 41%).
 A private company is taxed at a flat rate of 28%.
-On any amount declared as a dividend, 15% dividend tax will be levied.
+On any amount declared as a dividend, a 15% dividend tax will be levied.
 A business trust is taxed at a flat rate of 41%.

 The different legal entities are also treated differently for capital gains tax purposes.
 Any capital gain by a sole proprietorship or partner is included at a rate of 40%.
 For private companies and trusts, the inclusion rate is 80%.
 All legal entities will pay transfer duty on the purchase price of an immovable property according to a scale of between 0% and 13% of the value of the property.